keboola/connection-docs/extractors/facebook/index.md

 specify the date range that will be applied to the time based data retrieved by the **endpoint**.
 For example, if the endpoint is `feed` then all posts created within the specified since-until range will be retrieved.

-The *Since*/*Until* parameter is parsed via the [strtotime function](http://php.net/manual/en/function.strtotime.php) and can be specified:
+The *Since*/*Until* parameter is parsed via the [strtotime function](http://php.net/manual/en/function.strtotime.php) and can be specified

-- **absolutely** --- as a unix timestamp or in the `yyyy-mm-dd` format,
+- **absolutely** --- as a unix timestamp or in the `yyyy-mm-dd` format, or
 - **relatively** --- e.g. `14 days ago` or `last month`.

-For consistent results, specify both *since* and *until* parameters.
+For consistent results, specify both the *since* and *until* parameters.
 It is also recommended that the time range does not exceed 6 months.

 ### Limit (Advanced Tab)
 The *Limit* option represents the Facebook Graph API request parameter `limit`; it is the maximum number